Load necessary libraries

 units = "in"

-This Quarto tutorial covers the entire process from loading the data to visualizing and saving the plot.
-Adjust the theme and other plot details according to your preferences.
+You’ve now covered the complete workflow from data loading to saving the plot.
+Adjust the theme and plot details to suit your preferences.